....loading

 5. Commuting

-It’s a big ask and not a change that is likely to be adopted by the majority of employers any time soon.
-However, if you want to win over your existing workforce and prospective candidates, this is an area where you can make a big difference to employee wellbeing.
+Commuting is still a concern for many, especially in cities with expensive or lengthy travel times. f you want to win over your existing workforce and prospective candidates, this is an area where you can make a big difference to employee wellbeing.
 Consider initiatives such as subsidising the cost of public transport or allowing employees to arrive and leave the office outside of rush hour.

 6. Career development and professional learning opportunities